Indonesia recovers Lion Air jet's cockpit voice recorder

 "Even though we don't yet know the contents of the CVR, this is some relief from our despair," he said.

-The 2-month-old Boeing 737 MAX 8 jet plunged into the Java Sea just minutes after taking off from Jakarta on Oct.
+The Boeing 737 MAX 8 jet plunged into the Java Sea just minutes after taking off from Jakarta, Indonesia's capital, on Oct.
 29, killing everyone on board.

-The cockpit data recorder was recovered within days of the crash and showed that the jet's airspeed indicator had malfunctioned on its last four flights.
+The cockpit data recorder was recovered three days after the crash and showed that the jet's airspeed indicator had malfunctioned on its last four flights.
+Lion Air initially claimed that problems with the aircraft were fixed before its final flight.

 If the voice recorder is undamaged, it could provide valuable additional information to investigators.